luka-tchanukvadze/Coppermind/README.md

 ## Why "Coppermind"

-A _Stormlight Archive_ reference.
+A _Mistborn_ reference, from Brandon Sanderson's Cosmere.
 A coppermind is where you store memories so you do not lose them.
 Felt right for a place to keep what you read.